KevinTheMix/CheatSheets/WPF.md

 * ContentControl = base class for all controls that have a "Content" property.
 * Content = property of a ContentControl that can be anything.
 E.g.: the Content of a Textblock is its Text.
 The Content of a control is rendered at the location of a ControlPresenter.
 * ControlPresenter = element within a ControlTemplate that acts as a placeholder and defines where its content will be displayed.
 See <https://stackoverflow.com/a/1288006>
 * Dependency Property = a class property augmented with WPF dependency mechanism.
-This enables many things on which WPF relies, including all bindings and the hiearchical retrieval of properties based on their (string) names - as well as the conversion of their values.
+ ** This enables many things on which WPF relies, including all data bindings and the hiearchical retrieval of properties based on their (string) names - as well as default values & conversion.
+ ** The containing class inherits from DependencyObject (as do all of WPF UI Controls), which provides the required SetValue() & GetValue() methods.
+ ** DPs are typically encapsulated by CLR properties that provide a shorthand for calling GetValue() & SetValue().
+This is purely conventional and optional.
+ ** Note that it is only the _target_ property that needs to be a Dependency Property.
+The source can be either a dependency property or a CLR property (but still has to invoke PropertyChanged event to benefit from continuous data binding - not only as one-time on creation).
+ ** In practice, unless you are creating your own controls, you will not need to create your own dependency properties.
+See <https://blog.scottlogic.com/2012/04/05/everything-you-wanted-to-know-about-databinding-in-wpf-silverlight-and-wp7-part-one>
 * Attached Property = uses a static method instead of a Property setter/getter.

 ## XAML